TatianaSanchez/WHCfromHeroToSuperhero/README.md

-# Women How Code fromHeroToSuperhero
+# Women How Code from Hero To Super hero
 repository for the course from Hero To Super hero with whc medellin